 Run the following command:

-where:Codegemini mcp add --transport http my-mcp-server https://us.mcp.clickhelp.com/portals/yourportal.clickhelp.co
+where:Codegemini mcp add --transport http <mcp-server-name> <authoring-mcp-server-endpoint-URL>

-my-mcp-server is your custom server name,
+<mcp-server-name> is your custom server name

 ClickHelp tools will now be available during your sessions.